sc-automation/home-assistant/README.md

 # home-assistant
-A place for my home assistant journey.
-Main backup for my server configuration.
+A place for my personal home assistant instance.
+Setup scripts and main backup for my server configuration.